 How do you typically go about writing specs and including wire frames in that process?

-We use Google Docs here at Twitter.
 To me, it’s less about the tool and more about the process and content.
 I start out with a problem statement and summary of why we think it’s important to solve the problem, followed by customer impact, user stories and requirements, and a section for success metrics.
 I try to keep it to 1-2 pages, and if it’s longer than that, it should probably be split up into multiple features.
-Collaboration is critical to success and docs is great at that.
+Being able to easily collaborate is an important aspect of the tools you choose to use.

 What do you wish you had known on day one as a Product Manager?